canaria3406/ermiana/README.md

     <a href="https://discord.com/api/oauth2/authorize?client_id=1078919650764652594&permissions=274878000128&scope=bot%20applications.commands"><img src="https://img.shields.io/badge/invite-%40ermiana-7289da?style=flat-square"></a>
 </p>

-ermiana is a Discord bot that enhances the user experience by hiding unuseful webpage previews from multiple websites and generating more detailed image and webpage previews. ermianaJS is not limited by the R-18 content hiding restrictions and supports ptt.cc, 巴哈姆特電玩資訊站, e-hentai, Plurk, and Pixiv.
+ermiana is a Discord bot that enhances the user experience by hiding unuseful webpage previews from multiple websites and generating more detailed image and webpage previews. ermianaJS is not limited by the R-18 content hiding restrictions and supports ptt.cc, 巴哈姆特電玩資訊站, e-hentai, Plurk, Pixiv, and Twitter.

 ![demo](pic/demo1.png)